-No physical sampling has been conducted on the Gold Bar claim groups.
-The vast data acquired by Atlas and other companies is being compiled and converted into digital format to define areas of high-grade gold.
-These areas of interest will be further evaluated to define drill targets.
+The vast data acquired by Atlas and other companies has been compiled and converted into digital format to define areas of high-grade gold within the known or recently mined out gold deposits.
+These areas of interest are being further evaluated to define drill targets at depth below the existing open pits.
 Several such areas have been noted to date near the Gold Bar pit, the Millsite target and the Gold Canyon pit.